zopefoundation/Products.SQLAlchemyDA/README.txt

 Credits
 =======
-Parts of the SQLAlchemy V 0.3.X development has been sponsored by Wayne Volkmuth (renovis.com)
+Parts of the SQLAlchemyDA V 0.3.X development has been sponsored by Wayne Volkmuth (renovis.com)